Back to all posts

 Take a moment to carefully inspect the area around your water heater.
 Look for any signs of dripping water, puddles, or moisture on the unit itself or the surrounding pipes.
 A leak, no matter how small, is a clear sign that something is wrong.
 If you find one, try to identify its source.
 If the leak is significant or you can’t pinpoint where it’s coming from, it’s best to shut off the water supply to the heater and call for emergency plumbing to prevent potential water damage to your home.

-Reset the Unit and Check for Error Codes
+How to Reset Your Unit and Read Error Codes

 Just like your computer, sometimes your water heater just needs a quick reset.
 You can typically do this by unplugging the unit for about a minute and then plugging it back in.
 If that doesn’t work, check the digital display for any error codes.
 Many modern tankless heaters will show a specific code to help diagnose the problem, such as an ignition failure or a blocked vent.
 Your owner’s manual will have a guide to what these codes mean.
 This information is incredibly helpful, whether you fix it yourself or contact a professional for help.